 If the converted value is lower than the threshold, the value is stored in the memory only if the LOW TRESHOLD PROG. bit of the Bit Set 2 Register is set to 1 (see § 4.26).
 The fact that the converted value was under the threshold is also flagged in the datum stored in the memory, where the bit 13 (UNDERTHRESHOLD) of the 16-bit data word is set to 1.
 The Thresholds memory allows to set a low threshold value for each channel.
 Default setting corresponds to thresholds not defined.
-By setting the bit 8 in the Bit Set 2 Register it is possible to program the Threshold values in 16 ADC counts steps over the entire full scale range or in 2 ADC counts steps over 1/8 of full scale range.
-In more detail, if Bit 8 = 0 (default value) the comparison is performed between the 8 MSB of each 12 bit converted value and the 8 bit threshold value which is stored in the relevant register as illustrated in Fig. 2.5.
-The threshold values can be programmed over the entire full scale range.
+By setting the bit 8 in the Bit Set 2 Register it is possible to program the Threshold values in 16 ADC counts steps over the entire full scale range or in 2 ADC counts steps over 1/8 of full scale range^{}.
+In more detail, if Bit 8 = 0 (default value) the comparison is performed between the 8 MSB of each 12 bit converted value and the 8 bit threshold values can be programmed over the entire full scale range.